williamalonso/contextapi-react-auth/README.md

 ### 🤔 About the Project?

-It's about implementing an authentication system with React ContextAPI
+It's about implementing an authentication system with React ContextAPI using TypeScript

 ---